SkeletonMan03/RP2040-Feather-serprog/readme.md

 make
 ```

-Plug in your Pico.
+Plug in your RP2040 Feather.
 Mount it as you would any other USB flash drive.
 Copy `pico_serprog.uf2` into it.
 Your programmer is now ready.
 If you want to change the firmware, you need to press the button
 on the board while you plug it in.